Transports Week In Review - Activity Declines During The Pre-Christmas Week

 Source: Yahoo!
 Finance

 Railcar manufacturers and lessors have been on fire since the post-Trump election market rally.
-This group has tended to trade in-line with rail operators, and this week was no different with the only exception being that performance was greater.
+This group has tended to trade in line with rail operators, and this week was no different, with the only exception being that performance was greater.
 This was led by Westinghouse Air Brake Technologies (NYSE:WAB).

 As next year is anticipated to witness marginal rail traffic improvement, investors should be cautious at today's elevated stock prices.
 It may take still take some time for railcar manufacturers to get back to positive unit growth.
 As stocks will trade ahead of results, there will likely be better buying opportunities.
 Companies including Trinity Industries (NYSE:TRN) and The Greenbrier Company (NYSE:GBX) do have manufacturing exposure in Mexico.